Take an Official State-Approved Hunter Safety Course

 When Is Hunter Education Required in Wyoming?

-Hunter education is mandatory in Wyoming for anyone born on or after January 1, 1966, who wishes to purchase a hunting license.
-This requirement applies regardless of the hunter’s age at the time of license purchase.
-The law ensures that all hunters have a foundational understanding of hunting safety, wildlife conservation, and ethical hunting practices.
+In Wyoming, hunter education is generally required for anyone born after January 1, 1966, who wishes to purchase a hunting license.
+This requirement applies to both residents and non-residents.
+The state mandates that these hunters complete a state-approved hunter safety course before they can legally hunt.
+This ensures that all hunters have a basic understanding of firearm safety, wildlife conservation, and hunting regulations.

 Age and License Purchase Considerations